 Unilateral flexion creates rotation of the head and lateral flexion of the neck.

 This becomes very prominent when, in supine position, the head is turned to one side and lifted from its resting place.

-The structure of the muscle, especially the clavicular head has frequent variations.
+The structure of the muscle, especially the clavicular head, has frequent variations.
 The clavicular head can be thin and narrow, attaching to only a small section of the medial clavicle.
-It can be thick and extend over half the clavicle.
+Also, it can be thick and extend over half of the clavicle.
 It occasionally has multiple heads attaching to the clavicle.

 SCM has complex nerve interactions.

-It is innervated by the spinal accessory nerve which comes of of the lower cervical spinal cord, ascends through the thecal sac and then descends through the jugular foramen.
-This means that the upper cervical vertebrae and cranial base all impact its function.
+It is innervated by the spinal accessory nerve, which comes of the lower cervical spinal cord, ascends through the thecal sac, and then descends through the jugular foramen.
+This structure means that the upper cervical vertebrae and cranial base all impact its function.

 The vagus nerve descends along the deep surface of the SCM as it extends from the cranial base into the anterior thorax.
-Many regulatory functions are impacted by this structure from blood pressure receptors to polyvagal regulation.
+This structure impacts many regulatory functions, from blood pressure receptors to polyvagal regulation.
 See Therapist Notes.

 Weekly Featured Post